Dental Implants FAQs > Treatment Timeline

 Some patients may find that recovery takes longer due to the severity of their surgery, and/or personal healing times.
 For patients that experience a difficult surgery, we advise eating only soft food for 6 weeks after surgery, as well as following all of the recommendations above.

-10. How can I help the Healing Process?
+10. How Can I Aid the Healing Process?

 There are numerous ways to help the healing process and give your body the best possible chance of a quick recovery.
 Here are a few guidelines to help aid your recovery.